-Through the strategic cooperation of electric vehicle manufacturers, we have been able to solidify our leading position in the GBA, such as GAC AION-NEV, FAW VOLKSWAGEN, LEAPMOTOR-NEV, DONG FENG Nami EV-NEV, ARCFOX, RISINGAUTO-NEV and iM-NEV, which enables us to provide a vast range of new energy vehicles for our clients.
-As part of our green roadmap, we aim to be the leading auto dealer group of new energy vehicles by 2050 in GBA and expand our green services and products, especially through working with luxury brands and new energy brands of vehicles to sustain long-term business growth.
+Through the strategic cooperation of electric vehicle manufacturers, we have been able to solidify our leading position in the GBA, such as GAC Aion, Hyper, Leapmotor, Volkswagen ID, iM-NEV, JAC Yiwei New Energy, ARCFOX and RISINGAUTO, which enables us to provide a vast range of new energy vehicles for our clients.
+As part of our green roadmap, we aim to be the top auto dealer of new energy vehicles by 2050 in GBA and expand our green services and products, especially through working with luxury brands and new energy brands of vehicles to sustain long-term business growth.

-During the Reporting Period, we are proud to share that our new energy vehicle products in the new energy vehicle sector helped our clients avoid emitting 13,149.88 tonnes of CO2e.
+During the Reporting Period, we are proud to share that our new energy vehicle products in the new energy vehicle sector helped our clients avoid emitting 10,644.62 tonnes of CO2e.
 Aligned with our Group's vision and mission, we will continue to put more effort into the sales of energy vehicles, aiming to build a better world and achieve a cleaner future with the help of these environmentally friendly vehicles.